LaneLewis/Exius-Launchers/README.md

 # Launching an Exius Server
-In order to launch an Exius server, you will need access to some container SaaS platform (AWS Lightsail, Fly.io, etc) or a virtual machine (on AWS, vultr, linode, etc).
+In order to launch an Exius server, you will need access to some container SaaS platform (AWS Lightsail, Fly.io, digital ocean, etc) or a virtual machine (on AWS EC2, vultr, linode, etc).
 In my personal opinion, the most streamlined platform to use is Fly.io.
 This guide will go through setting up an Exius server using the container service Fly.io and on an AWS virtual machine.
 ## Setting Up a Cloud Storage Provider With Rclone
 If you wish to not connect to an external cloud storage provider, and instead use the data folder on the server, you may skip the rclone steps.